hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/finish.md

 # Conclusion #

 Kubeless is a Kubernetes-native serverless framework.
 It runs on top of your Kubernetes cluster and allows you to deploy small unit of code without having to build container images.
-With kubeless you can build advanced applications that tie together services using functions.
+With Kubeless you can build advanced applications that tie together services using functions.

 ## Lessons Learned ##